andyElking/LevyGAN/README.md

 ## Model evaluation

 Once the model is trained, use the function `model_evalution()` in `run.py` to assess the model performance.
 The function takes as the input the directory where the model is saved and the generator configuration.
 The returning object is a dictionary that contains the different test metrics listed in the article.
+In order to use this functionality, Levy area samples have to be downloaded from the drive link above.
+Alternatively, the user may generate their own sample datasets using the Julia-language script in classical_sample_generator.jl.

 ## Multilevel Monte Carlo